KamilKrol5/scientific-computing/README.md

 # scientific-computing
-Tasks for "scientific computing" course at the Faculty of Fundamental Problems of Technology (WPPT), Wrocław University of Science and Technology (PWr)
+Tasks for "scientific computing" course at the Faculty of Fundamental Problems of Technology (WPPT), Wrocław University of Science and Technology (PWr).
+All tasks were done using Julia language.